f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 As of F5OS-A 1.8.0, the following NetSNMP MIBs are available.

 ..
-Note:: This does not mean that the below NetSNMP MIBs are implemented completely, for some MIBs there are specific fields/OIDs that are implemented.
+Note:: This does not mean that the below NetSNMP MIBs are implemented completely, for some MIBs there are a subset of objects/OIDs that are implemented.
+See the link below for more detail on which MIB objects are supported.

+`K000151374: Available object for NetSNMP MIBs within F5OS-A 1.8.0 release <https://my.f5.com/manage/s/article/K000151374>`_

 - TRANSPORT-ADDRESS-MIB
 - SNMP-VIEW-BASED-ACM-MIB